-Here are some FAQs about Coloclue and its services, also to be seen as the house rules.
+Here are some FAQs about ColoClue and its services, which can be seen as a brief interpretation of the bylaws of ColoClue (in Dutch).
 Each member must understand and endorse what is mentioned below.

 Thanks for your interest!

 +-------------------------------+ green yellow black orange red / brown blue white - / +--------------------------+

 Again, we’ll supply all the cables needed.
 You don’t have to bring anything, but you’re allowed to.

 Finally, we also offer a recursor.
 Even though as a member you should be able to run a service like that on your own machine, this is available as a backup name server reachable from all of ColoClue’s IPv4 and IPv6 addresses.

 The club spirit

 Of course it’s possible something occurs occasionally, we’ll then ask you to take action as quickly as possible to prevent further abuse.
 If we receive a lot of complaints about a particular machine, the association reserves the right to disconnect that machine from the network until the issues are resolved.

 ColoClue is connected to Atom86, Fusix, TeliaSonera, Fiberring, and True.
 That’s quite the collection.
 They are the transit providers that send our routes to other destinations in the world.
 Asimo provides a ring between our locations and Fusix also provides a connection between euNetworks and Nikhef.

 We are a member of the AMS-IX, the NL-ix, Asteroid, SpeedIX, Frys-IX, DE-CIX, France-IX and SwissIX, where we peer with a lot of other parties.
 The most up-to-date list can be found here: https://github.com/coloclue/peering/blob/master/peers.yaml.
 This list is frequently read by our routers to build the correct BGP sessions.